Mattral/Fine-Tuning-using-LoRA-and-SFT/README.md

 )
 ```

 Next, we need to configure the TrainingArguments, which are essential for the training process.
-We have already covered some of the parameters in the training lesson, but note that the learning rate is higher when combined with higher weight decay, increasing parameter updates during fine-tuning.
+We have already covered some of the parameters in the training repo, but note that the learning rate is higher when combined with higher weight decay, increasing parameter updates during fine-tuning.

 Furthermore, it is highly recommended to employ the argument bf16=True in order to minimize memory usage during the model's fine-tuning process.
 The utilization of the Intel® Xeon® 4s CPU empowers us to apply this optimization technique.
 This involves converting the numbers to a 16-bit precision, effectively reducing the RAM demand during fine-tuning.
 We will dive into other quantization methods as we progress through the course.